Kwasi Okyere Wriedt: Bayern Munich

 Wriedt made his debut for Bayern Munich on 25 October 2017, coming on as a substitute in the 101st minute for Thiago in an away match against RB Leipzig in the second round of the 2017–18 edition of the DFB-Pokal.
 The match finished 1–1 after extra time, with Bayern advancing after winning 5–4 in a penalty shoot-out.

 Willem II

 On 1 July 2020, three days before the final match of the season, Wriedt joined Willem II on a three-year contract along with Bayern Munich II teammate Derrick Köhn.

 Holstein Kiel

 Wriedt moved to 2.
 Bundesliga side Holstein Kiel on 20 January 2022, having agreed a contract until summer 2025.
 Three days after signing for the club, he made his debut by coming on in the 74th minute for Benedikt Pichler in a 2–1 win Jahn Regensburg.
 He scored his debut goal on 11 February 2022, coming on in the 69th minute to score a 90th-minute winner in a 3–2 victory over Erzgebirge Aue.

+On 23 June 2023, Wriedt agreed to return to VfL Osnabrück on a season-long loan.

+Turkey

+On 12 July 2024, Wriedt signed a one-season contract with Turkish TFF First League club Manisa.
+Six months later, in January 2025, he joined Şanlıurfaspor.